FranDiGio/dev-brain/2- Methodologies/Waterfall.md

-## `Summary`
+## `Definition`

-Waterfall is a **sequential software development methodology** where each phase (requirements, design, implementation, testing, deployment, maintenance) is completed before moving on to the next.
-It was one of the earliest structured approaches to software engineering.
+**Waterfall** is a **linear software development methodology** where progress flows through fixed stages — requirements, design, implementation, testing, deployment, and maintenance — in sequence.

+Each phase must be completed before moving to the next, emphasizing documentation and upfront planning.

 ---
-## `Explanation`
+## `Key Ideas`

-The Waterfall model views development as a linear process, with progress flowing “downward” like a waterfall.
-Each phase produces deliverables that serve as input for the next phase.
-This approach emphasizes upfront planning and documentation, making it easy to manage in theory but often inflexible in practice.

-It works best for projects with **well-defined requirements** and low risk of change.
-However, in modern software development, where requirements often evolve, Waterfall is considered too rigid compared to Agile and DevOps practices.
+- Waterfall treats software development as a **predictable, step-by-step process**, ideal for projects with stable requirements and clearly defined outcomes.

+- It ensures traceability and control through heavy documentation but struggles with adaptability in dynamic environments.

+- In modern practice, Waterfall remains useful in **regulated or low-uncertainty domains**, though it’s largely replaced by **Agile** and **DevOps** approaches for most software projects.

 ---
-## `Limitations`
+## `Challenges`

-- **Inflexible to change** → requirements set at the start are difficult and costly to adjust later.
+- **Rigid structure** → adapting to new requirements mid-project is difficult and costly.
-- **Late testing** → issues are discovered only at the end, increasing risk and cost.
-- **Customer feedback gap** → users don’t see or interact with the product until it’s nearly finished.
-- **High failure risk** → if assumptions are wrong, the entire project can derail.
+- **Late feedback loop** → user testing occurs only after full implementation, limiting early validation.
+- **Risk accumulation** → problems surface late, often requiring major rework.
-- **Poor fit for innovation** → doesn’t handle uncertainty or fast iteration well.
+- **Poor innovation fit** → unsuitable for iterative experimentation or fast-changing markets.

 ---